GenericMage/CoinClash/Type-A/Documentation/CCLiquidRouter.md

 The system is designed to revert for critical errors in liquid settlement process, but skip an order with error emisson if minor issues are found.
 - **Critical Errors**:
   - **Invalid Listing or Configuration:** The `onlyValidListing` call at `CCAgent` must pass. `Agent` must be set.
-  - **Failed Liquidity or Fee Updates:** The `_prepareLiquidityUpdates` function uses try/catch and reverts on if a `ccUpdate` call failure.
+  - **Failed Liquidity or Fee Updates:** The `_prepareLiquidityUpdates` function uses try/catch and reverts on `ccUpdate` call failure.
   - **Failed Token Transfers:** The `_prepareLiquidityUpdates` function will revert if the `transactToken/Native` call fails.
 - **Non-Critical Errors**:
-  - **Invalid Pricing:** The `_processSingleOrder` function checks if the order's impact price exceeds its max/min prices, it emits a PriceOutOfBounds event, returns false and stops processing the order.
+  - **Invalid Pricing:** The `_processSingleOrder` function checks if the order's impact price exceeds its max/min prices, it emits a `PriceOutOfBounds` event, returns false and stops processing the order.
-  - **Insufficient Liquidity:** If there is insufficient liquidity (xLiquid or yLiquid) for an order, processing for it will stop and the InsufficientBalance event will be emitted.
+  - **Insufficient Liquidity:** If there is insufficient liquidity (xLiquid or yLiquid) for an order, processing for it will stop and the `InsufficientBalance` event will be emitted.